 Take a look at this 5-minute video of the Evolution of European Borders or this other one, or any other that you’d like.
-The background maps on the panels above show what the political map in Europe looked like in the years 117, 840, and 1556, so it seems as though we are almost guaranteed a new political landscape every 700 years [or less].
-But the final map above shows Europe as it actually is [at night] rather than as it “was” or as it “could be” if we color-colored it with fictitious labels through a so-called ‘realist‘ ideology that enforces national borders and encourages war and competition rather than collaboration.
+The maps above show what the political map in Europe looked like in the years 117, 840, and 1556, so it seems as though we are almost guaranteed a new political landscape every 700 years [or less].
+But the final map (above) shows Europe as it actually is [at night] rather than as it “was” or as it “could be” if we color-colored it with fictitious labels through a so-called ‘realist‘ ideology that enforces national borders and encourages war and competition rather than collaboration.
 Perhaps it is only right that the colors in this final map already happen to show a dark blue background with a scattering of yellow spots.
 There’s no need to Imagine it any differently.
-But there is something more interesting about the images above…
+But there is something more interesting about the images in the front page…

 All of the multilingual proverbs in the front page express the same idea

 But we have to understand it across linguistic/historical borders